Budgeting can feel impossible sometimes.

 - Use the envelope system for the categories you struggle with most.
 The harder it is for you to stay in budget for that category, the more likely you need to use cash and the envelope system.
 For example, I would benefit most from using the envelope system for shopping.
 I love my clothes, shoes, girly stuff, etc. It’s my weakness!
 So, having cash set aside every month for this category would help me the most because that’s where I’m most likely to overspend (it’s where the temptation is for me).
 Whatever your weakness is, use the envelope system for that, at a minimum.
 Of course, the more categories you can use it for, the better!

 - Use EveryDollar with the envelope system.
 EveryDollar is an online budgeting tool that you can use to create a digital budget.
-It’s not like a tracking system, like Personal Capital, which I love for that purpose, for example.
+It’s not like a tracking system, like Mint.com, for example.
 EveryDollar is different.
 It’s a digital budget – you enter your income and expenses in the app, just like if you created a budget in an excel file.
 You can also link your bank accounts to EveryDollar to make categorizing your spending in your budget super easy.
 It’s free to join, and it’s one of Dave Ramsey’s newest budgeting tools, which is why I think it’s even more perfect for someone using the envelope system.
 For example, let’s say you pay your electric, gas, water, internet, and trash bills online.
 You can add those as expenses in EveryDollar and it will show what you project to pay and what you actually pay for these expenses.
 Then, you can use the envelope system for the categories that make sense to use cash, such as eating out or shopping.
 You can then enter what you actually spend in EveryDollar, so you can have your budget complete.
 In my opinion, there’s no downside to this because it helps you increase your likelihood of budgeting success.
 And who doesn’t want that?

 A Final Note!